hattori-dev/monero-lazy-monitor/README.md

 So we're lazy and we want to have everything in one place without to much hassle !!!

+With this software you can monitor your mining farm workers from one single website combining Xmrig or xmr-stak built in API info into one place.

 ## Requirements

-- WebServer (we will be using Apache here), PHP (and some php libs), Curl, Patience
+- WebServer (we will be using Apache here), PHP, DOMDocument, Curl and some patience

 ## Configuration